Manual pre-processing

 4. Click on Start stacking.

-Siril stacks the flats, and creates the file whose name was defined.
-As with the biases, check that the rejection rate is within a range of 0.1 to 0.5%.
-If the values are outliers, resume stacking by changing the values of the Sigmas low / high.
+Siril stacks the biases and creates the file with the defined name.
+As with biases, verify that the rejection rate is between 0.1 and 0.5%.
+If the values are aberrant, redo the stacking by changing the Low/High Sigma values.
 When you increase a sigma factor, you lower the rejection rate!

 Darks

-As we saw above, we will not remove the biases from the darks.
+As we saw above, we won’t remove biases from darks.
 Let’s proceed directly to stacking.

-1. Click on the Sequences tab, then choose the sequence of darks.
+1. Click on the Sequences tab, then choose the dark sequence.

 2. Click on the Stacking tab.